Exsolid/UnityToolbox/!Documentation/pages/ItemManagement.md

 @subsection ItemManagementUsage Usage

-To use the items in code, simply define a @ref UnityToolbox.Item.ItemDefinition "ItemDefinition" field, which can be accessed within the editor (public or as \[SerializeField]).
+To use the items in code, simply define a @ref UnityToolbox.GameplayFeatures.Items.ItemDefinition "ItemDefinition" field, which can be accessed within the editor (public or as \[SerializeField]).
 ~~~~~~~~~~~~~~~{.c}
 public ItemDefinition ItemToSpawn;
 ~~~~~~~~~~~~~~~